Sulavjung/gatsbyPersonalSite/src/content/blogPost/branch and bound.md

 The **state space tree** is the backbone of the Branch and Bound method.
 Each node in this tree represents a partial solution to the problem.
 The root node represents the initial problem, and branching corresponds to making a decision that leads to subproblems.
 Each subsequent node then represents a further refined decision or set of decisions.

 The branching process effectively divides the original problem into smaller, more manageable subproblems.
-For example, in the Travelling Salesman Problem (TSP), the state space tree starts with a decision about which city to visit first.
+For example, in the Traveling Salesman Problem (TSP), the state space tree starts with a decision about which city to visit first.
 The next branch could represent the choice of the second city, and so on, until the algorithm has built a complete path.

 ### 2.2 Branching: Dividing the Problem